The ever-smiling Vishal

 Pintu's father, Ranveer (right) and their landlord

-on the terrace and strolling around the gardens before enjoying Khuman’s hospitality for dinner in his own quarters at the edge of the hotel’s grounds.
+strolling around the gardens before enjoying Khuman’s hospitality for dinner in his own quarters at the edge of the hotel’s grounds.
 During the meal, after quite a few drinks all round, Khuman asked me to represent him at a Holi ceremony in the morning.

 I was flattered – until he told me it would involve getting up at 4.00a.m.!
 You see, Khuman doesn’t do mornings!
 Please scroll down for more pictures